jsa-research/limbus-buildgen/README.md

 To run each separately, use `npm run-script unit-test` for unit tests and `npm run-script integration-test` for integration tests.

 ## Code coverage
-To analyze code coverage of the unit tests, sea-strap.js uses blanket.js.
+sea-strap.js analyzes code coverage using blanket.js.

 To produce a report, run:
 ```
 npm run-script coverage
 ```

-This will generate `coverage.html` which can be viewed in a browser.
+This will generate a file named `coverage.html` in the project root directory which can be viewed in a browser.

 ## Download dependencies manually
 Download and extract Duktape from `http://duktape.org/` and extract into `dependencies/duktape-1.0.1`.